Club 33: History

-When Walt Disney was working with various corporate promoters such as Dylan Connolly at his attractions at the 1964–1965 New York World's Fair, he noted various "VIP Lounges" which provided the idea for Club 33.
+During the early years of Disneyland, Walt Disney would often entertain various guests at a tucked away area of the Red Wagon Inn (now called Plaza Inn).
+However, the number of guests became too many for the space to handle, as well as parkgoers noticing Disney in the area and invading the privacy of the event to see what was happening.
+When Disney was working with various corporate promoters such as Dylan Connolly at his attractions at the 1964–1965 New York World's Fair, he noted various "VIP Lounges" which were fully enclosed and private for the most part, which he found to be the perfect solution for his predicament.
+According to Disney, Club 33 is simply named after its address at 33 Royal Street in New Orleans Square at Disneyland.

-Originally, Walt Disney hosted VIPs in a lounge inside the Red Wagon Inn at Disneyland.
-The number of VIPs grew to be too large for the lounge.
 Dorothea Redmond painted renderings and Hollywood set director Emile Kuri decorated the new VIP lounge in New Orleans Square.
 While Club 33 was originally intended to host Disneyland's corporate sponsors, individual memberships were also offered when it was opened.

 The entrance was designed to be unassuming to most guests, painted in Go Away Green.
 Since 2014, the entrance was moved about 40 feet away.
 The new entrance opens to a vestibule for checking in with a host that opens to the Court of Angels.
 Guests can take an Art Nouveau themed elevator or winding staircase to the second level.

 At the landing, there are two dining rooms, Le Grand Salon and Le Salon Nouveau.
 Walls are adorned with butterflies pinned under glass and decorated with hand-painted animation cels from Disney Animation's 1940 film Fantasia.

 A hallway leads to Le Salon Nouveau, a member-exclusive dining room.
 The main dining room, Le Grand Salon, is more formal, based on New Orleans-style designs by Imagineer Kim Irvine.
-Prior to 2014 remodel, the style was Napoleon-era First Empire.
+Prior to the 2014 remodel, the style was Napoleon-era First Empire.
 This dining room now features a la carte service for lunch, which formerly offered a buffet.

 The Club is also furnished with an ornate walnut table with white marble top was used in Disney's 1964 film Mary Poppins, a harpsichord in the main lobby with a Renaissance-style painting under the lid, and an antique telephone booth similar to one from Disney's 1967 film The Happiest Millionaire.

 Walt Disney wanted to make use of Audio-Animatronic technology within Club 33.
 One partially-implemented concept would allow an operator to respond to guest conversation through an animatronic character.
 Some remnants of this system remain, including an animatronic vulture perched atop a grandfather clock and microphones embedded in lighting fixtures in the former Trophy Room.